Reasons to Visit Caladesi and Honeymoon Islands, off Clearwater, Fla.

 Caladesi and I first met during a mid-life crisis (mine), when I followed her tranquil shoreline to the Gulf of Mexico and cured a persistent bout with the blues in the process.

-While it seems just a shell's throw away from Honeymoon Island in Clearwater, FL, it is best to take your time getting to Caladesi.
+While it seems just a shell's throw away from Honeymoon Island in Clearwater, Fla., it's best to take your time getting to Caladesi.
 You can launch a kayak from the Dunedin Causeway, take the ferry from Honeymoon Island State Park or even wade over from Pier 60 (although many find the six-mile trek a one-way venture and call friends to pick them up).

-The ferry begins running at 10 a.m. every day, with numerous returns and departures.
+The Caladesi Island ferry begins running at 10 a.m. every day, with numerous returns and departures.
 Visitors typically can stay for four hours, weather permitting.

 With three miles of nature trails and three miles of kayak trails, Caladesi has evolved gracefully over the years, embracing the concept of a user-friendly preserve.

 Still, before you get too comfortable – or citified – the signs along the path to the beach quickly remind you that this is just a place to visit.
-There are no hotels here.
+There are no hotels in Caladesi Island.
 You'll find those to the south on bright and busy Clearwater Beach.
 The closest trendy downtown is on the mainland in Dunedin.